 Flaxmere College Satellite (Te Puawai)

 Our High School Satellite is located at Flaxmere College in a welcoming community environment.
 Younger students join the High School class before moving onto Kowhai TEC in the year they turn 18.
-In 2016 we have 2 classes and 18 students.
+In 2019 we have two High School classes and three TEC classes.

 Our programme is characterised by formal programmes in English and Maths.